 The Contractor shall be required to attend two data review meetings each year.
 The purpose of these meetings shall be to review preliminary LPIS data and LPS catch estimates, to discuss field interviewing procedures, and to provide continuing education and training of the Contractor's field supervisors.
-Data reviews will also be used to review data and procedures associated with any of the options in this contract if they are exercised (i.e., LPHS, LPBS or Catch Card Census).
-The Contractor shall be required to bring at least one field representative for each state or multistate area to these meetings.
+Data reviews will also be used to review data and procedures associated with any of the options in this contract if they are exercised (i.e., LPHS and LPBS).
+The Contractor shall be required to bring at least one field representative for each state or multi-state area to these meetings.
 The Contractor is expected to pay for travel for their staff, including possible state sub-contractors.
-The Contract for the months prior to the meeting.
+The Contractor is also expected to make formal presentations summarizing work completed under this contract for the months prior to the meeting.

+NMFS will provide the Contractor with a SAS program for producing data review meeting documents.
+Using this program the Contractor will produce and distribute data review materials to NMFS and field supervisors for review prior to the meeting.
 The Contractor will work collaboratively with NMFS to develop the meeting agenda and any necessary handouts or presentation materials.
 NMFS will determine the meeting dates and locations and let the Contractor know at least four weeks in advance so they may make the necessary arrangements.